 Brian J. McCormick, Jr., joined Ross Feller Casey in April 2014.
 He has a national practice that includes pharmaceutical injury and products liability mass tort litigation, as well as representing whistleblowers in qui tam and fraud actions involving the waste of government funds and resources.

-McCormick has assisted the U.S. government to successfully prosecute several landmark qui tam actions, including representing individuals in four of the largest whistleblower settlements in U.S. history:
+McCormick, now a partner, has assisted the U.S. government to successfully prosecute several landmark qui tam actions, including representing individuals in four of the largest whistleblower settlements in U.S. history:

 - U.S. ex rel.
 Rainero v.
 Pfizer, Inc.: Pfizer, Inc. agreed to plead guilty to criminal conduct and to pay $2.3 billion in fines, penalties and damages to settle allegations that the pharmaceutical giant defrauded Medicare, Medicaid and other government-funded healthcare programs through its market practices for four of its drugs, including Geodon and Zyvox.